josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 2. Use [🔎 Confidence Labels And Source Rules](./🔎_confidence_labels_and_source_rules.md) to separate event, effect, relationship, operator, pattern and campaign confidence.
 3. Use [🕸️ Attribution Is Not A Light Switch](./🕸️_attribution_is_not_a_light_switch.md) and [🧅 The Operator May Not Know The Customer](./🧅_the_operator_may_not_know_the_customer.md) before moving from operator to sponsor or state direction.
 4. Use [🚰 When Cyber Reaches The Machinery](./🚰_when_cyber_reaches_the_machinery.md) where operational technology, monitoring, control, configuration, set-points or physical processes are involved.
-5. Amend the CSV first, reproduce the same ordered record in the XLSX, and preserve attribution and correction history.
+5. Amend the CSV first, reproduce the same ordered record in the XLSX, confirm record-and-field parity, and preserve attribution and correction history.
 6. Update the human-readable timeline where the event changes the public chronology.
 7. Propagate material corrections into every node where the previous assessment performs analytical work.